pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 We'll see

-## Try out some other Terminal Games
+## Try out some other Terminal Games, free of charge

 ### Wump and more